Things to consider when making a planning application

 The Highways Department of Cumbria County Council examines the effect of a proposal on highway capacity issues, design and suitability of junction and highway layouts, and parking and service delivery arrangements.
 For further information, please contact Capita Symonds, Cumbria Highways, Skirsgill Highways Depot, Skirsgill, Penrith CA10 2BQ, or telephone the highways hotline on 0300 303 2992.

 Development on floodplains is strictly controlled.
-See flood risk assessment for planning applications.
+See flood risk assessment for planning applications on GOV.UK.

 The historic and current land uses can have a significant impact on development.
-See information on land contamination issues and planning.
+See contamination land on GOV.UK.

 Shopfront and advertisement design